SummaryRead the full fact sheet

 Attention deficit hyperactivity disorder

-Around two to five per cent of children are thought to have attention deficit hyperactivity disorder (ADHD), with boys outnumbering girls by three to one.
+Around 2 to 5 per cent of children are thought to have attention deficit hyperactivity disorder (ADHD), with boys outnumbering girls by three to one.
 The characteristics of ADHD can include:

 - Inattention – difficulty concentrating, forgetting instructions, moving from one task to another without completing anything.